 There’s a better way for communities to solve their problems.

-It’s called a Democracy League, and it’s a simple idea: local leaders ask community members to help think through big problems.
-Residents come together to learn about the issues and build consensus on the best way forward.
+It’s called a Democracy League, and it’s a simple idea: local leaders ask community members to think through big problems.
+Residents come together, deliberate the issue, and build consensus on the best way forward.
+Then, local government turns their ideas into action.

 Less fighting!